mikeowens/ModRuby/README.md

 This was developed on Ubuntu Linux, FreeBSD, and Mac OSX.
 It has not been ported to Windows.
 To build, you need to the following packages:

-  * Ruby 1.9 or 2.0
+  * Ruby 1.9 or 2.0.
+(Ruby header files also needed).
-  * Qt4 or Qt5
-  * Apache source code
+  * Apache, APR and APR Util headers
   * CMake

 On Ubuntu, you can build as follows: